-- Pineapples are great for making your cervix soft, which in turn helps you to go into labour.
-This happens due to the presence of bromelain in pineapples, which helps in naturally triggering labour.
+As mentioned earlier, pineapples are great for making the cervix soft, which, in turn, help induce labour.
+This happens due to the presence of bromelain in pineapples, which helps in triggering labour naturally.

 How Many Pineapples Should You Eat to Induce Labour?